fermi-ad/xilinx-docker/recipes/automated-images/vitis/v2019.2/README.md

 -> depends/
 	-> Xilinx_Unified_2019.2_1106_2127_Lin64.bin
 	-> Xilinx_Vitis_2019.2_1106_2127.tar.gz
+	-> xrt_201920.2.3.1301_18.04-xrt.deb
 -> include/
 	-> configuration.sh
 ```

 # Setup Host System for XRT
+- Note: in v2019.2, XRT is required on the host in order to build for embedded targets
+- The debian package will be installed in the docker container

 ## Download xrtdeps.sh shell script
 - Package dependencies are listed in the shell script
 https://github.com/Xilinx/XRT/blob/master/src/runtime_src/tools/scripts/xrtdeps.sh